OVERVIEW OF KMRC

 KMRC LEGAL AND REGULATORY FRAMEWORK

-KMRC will be supervised by the CBK.
+KMRC is supervised by the CBK.
 To this end the Central bank Act was amended in 2018 to empower CBK to regulate mortgage refinance companies.
 Further, Central Bank (Mortgage Refinance Companies) Regulations, 2019 were developed and gazetted on August 16, 2019.

 The said Regulations sets the requirement for licensing of Mortgage Refinance Business as well as the authorized activities/business of a mortgage refinance company which includes: